Welcome to my little spot on the World Wide Web. I am Joep Weijers MSc, a software engineer currently employed as Build Master at TOPdesk.

 I enjoy driving in oldtimers.
 My daily drive was a 1978 Autobianchi A112 for six years, until I upgraded to a Peugeot 205.

 To combine my hobbies Scouting and Land Rover driving, I became a member of Scouting LAROS, a scouts group aimed at providing vehicular support for Scout events.
 In between the support activities we try to meet up for some greenlaning or fun weekends, usually involving our vehicles.
+In 2018 I became board member of activities, encouraging members to organize fun events and get-togethers.

 When I started my studies in 2006, I became a member of the student Scouting group the Delftsche Zwervers, a small (~25 members) student association in Delft.